Taking care: How to update your home or living space to help prevent falls

 Adapt the bedroom.

 A quick update that can make a world of difference is the use of contrasting colors in the bedroom.
 If the carpet is light, use dark bedding and dark curtains so your loved one can see a clear difference between items in the room.
-If the walls are dark, install lighter wall socket fixtures so the person in the room can find and use the light switch and fan switches.
+If the walls are dark, install lighter wall socket fixtures to make light switches and fan switches more accessible.
 It may not be a bad idea to label the switches for a more deliberate experience.
 If you’re updating to combat symptoms of dementia, remember to keep those curtains open during daylight hours to insinuate daytime, and close them at night to promote a healthy sleep cycle.
 Keep additional lights in the room; include an easy-to-access nightstand lamp and night-lights to illuminate a path to the bathroom, doorway or closet.
 The more lighting options, the better, to avoid bedroom falls.

 Update the kitchen.

-Like the bedroom, set your table with contrasting-colored items to keep your guest from mistaking or misplacing surfaces—something as simple as sliding a plate off the table can cause a serious injury.
-Remember to put the most used items in easy-to-reach places to avoid your loved one from reaching or straining.
+Like the bedroom, set your table with contrasting-colored items to prevent mistaking or misplacing surfaces—something as simple as sliding a plate off the table can cause a serious injury.
+Remember to put the most used items in easy-to-reach places to avoid reaching or straining.
 And if food or drink is spilled, remember to clean it up immediately; a wet floor is a fall waiting to happen.

 Work in progress.

 Just like any home improvement project, you don’t have to finish making your home fall-proof the same day you start.
-Try starting with the basics, and build from there.
-You may find that, as your loved one’s condition changes or progresses, you’ll have more to do around the house to keep them safe.
-Be sure to keep an eye on their behaviors and your home and use your best judgement to eliminate the possibility of accidents.
-It may be an ongoing work in progress, but there’s nothing like aging adults being able to have a place to call home for as long as possible.
+Try starting with the basics and build from there.
+You may find that, as health conditions change or progress, you may have to do more to do around the house to keep it safe.
+Like many aspects of homeownership, safety is a work in progress, but with the right tweaks, updates and installations, you can help yourself or a loved one stay safe at home.

 Tags: , , , ,